aregtech/areg-sdk/examples/24_pubsubmulti/ReadMe.md

 This dual-mode notification system offers flexibility depending on the use case, allowing developers to optimize for either change-driven updates or continuous notifications.

-## Project Structure
+## Sub-Projects

 1. **24_generated**:
-   - This  library code is generated from the [PubSub.siml](./res/PubSub.siml) Service Interface document during CMake configuration or as a pre-build action in Visual Studio.
+   - This library contains code generated from the [PubSub.siml](./res/PubSub.siml) Service Interface document during CMake configuration or as a pre-build action in Visual Studio.
 The generated code automates **Object Remote Procedure Call (Object RPC)** message creation and dispatching, streamlining communication between the publisher and subscribers.
 The Object RPC is used for **Inter-Process Communication (IPC)** to handle data exchange efficiently across processes.

 2. **[24_publisher](./publisher/)**:
    - An application that provides a network-discoverable *Public Service*, which acts as the *Data Publisher*.
 It generates and publishes data that is subscribed to by other applications.
 The publisher continuously provides updates based on the notification mode selected by the subscribers.